Whistling Straits Review: Is the Straits Course the Best of Kohler Golf?

 It was easily my most heavily anticipated round of golf on the trip – not to mention the most expensive.

 “What if it rains?
-What if I make a fool of myself in front of my caddy?
+Or if I make a fool of myself in front of my caddie?
 What if we can’t play due to bad weather?
 Or worse, what happens if we can play and the round is miserable?”

 When you’re paying $360 greens fees, plus caddie fee, plus gratuity, it’s hard not to feel like there’s a lot riding on the round – this doesn’t even factor in the sky high expectations for the course.

 On my drive over it was foggy and raining – not off to a good start.

 I pulled up and soaked it all in on the quarter mile drive up to the big stone clubhouse.

 I’ve never been to Ireland, but this has got to be what it feels like – right down to the bad weather.

 I met my caddie Keith and headed to the range to hit some balls.
 There are few courses that have the mystique of Whistling Straits.
 Pebble Beach is one.
 Augusta National another.
 But essentially Whistling Straits is a bucket list destination.
 It’s something you have to do at least once if you truly consider yourself a golfer.

 Opening in 1998 and designed by Pete Dye (like all of the other Kohler Courses), nearly 7,000 truckloads of dirt were brought in to recreate the feel of a traditional Irish Links style course.
 Before being built the land was an abandoned airfield and completely flat – which is absolutely astonishing once you’ve seen how the place looks now.

 The course hosted the 2004 and 2010 PGA Championships and is set to host it again in 2015 – along with the Ryder Cup in 2010.
 So already the course has some history to it, despite only being around for 15 years.